 Some pet parents prefer to send their canine kiddos off to doggy boot camp for anywhere from a week to a month or more.
 This means your dog will stay onsite at the training facility or in the trainer’s home.
 Prices will vary depending on the intensity of the course.
 A beginner class that teaches meal manners or simple commands like “sit” and “down” will be less pricey than advanced instruction like recall and off-leash maneuvers.
 Expect to pay an average of $2000 to $3000 for a two to three-week program.

 If you are looking for private instruction, you can consider training in-home or at a facility.
 It is typically less expensive to train at the center, but often taking the class at your home is advantageous for the pup.
 Learning in their own environment can be beneficial as follow-up work is easily performed.
 Prices range from $95 to $125 for private instruction.

-are ready to help your dog be their best.
-In-home lessons with a dog trainer with Wag! are quickly scheduled and booked for an affordable fee of $60 per one-hour of training.
+.Dog trainers in Spokane are ready to help your dog be their best.
+In-home lessons with a dog trainer with Wag! are quickly scheduled and booked for an affordable fee starting at $60 per one-hour of training.
+The estimated rate will be displayed at the bottom of the screen during booking, with a final price provided when a Pet Caregiver is selected for the service.
 Chat and pay in-app to discuss your dog’s needs and set up a customized session unique to their personality.
 It’s that easy!

 Spokane is known as a state that is fortunate to have sunny skies for most of the year, through all seasons.
 The opportunity to enjoy an outdoor concert, explore a spacious green space, and relax on a bright and welcoming patio awaits you and your pup.
 Doggos heading out to partake in these activities have to be licensed and registered with the city.
 Vaccination for rabies is a must as well.
 Bring these details up to date, and your pup will be welcomed just about anywhere in friendly Spokane.